stryder-dev/flutter_platform_widgets/README.md

 # Flutter Platform Widgets

 This project is an attempt to see if it is possible to create widgets that are platform aware.
-Currently in order to render targted Android or iOS device specific styles, you need to either conditionaly check the platform or create a set of widgets to render differently depending on the running platform.
+Currently in order to render targed Android or iOS device specific styles, you need to either conditionaly check the platform or create a set of widgets to render differently depending on the running platform.

 This package only supports at most the Beta release.
 Dev or Master channels are not supprted.